 One of the key sets of processes every business should establish is emergency response procedures.
 These could include evacuations in the event of a fire or natural disaster, shelter-in-place protocols for biological or chemical hazards in the environment, or lockdown procedures to deal with terrorism or active-shooter scenarios.

-By working through the scenarios and building robust processes that recognize local regulations, codes, and requirements, a company can ensure they meet all the necessary expectations for signage, safety equipment, and practices.
+By working through the scenarios and building and automating robust processes that recognize local regulations, codes, and requirements, a company can ensure they meet all the necessary expectations for signage, safety equipment, and practices.

 Once those have all been established, the process provides a clear set of guidelines – including regular drills – that inform staff and ensure everyone is adequately trained to respond if the need arises.